 Fiona graduated from UWA in 1989 with a Bachelor of Economics, majoring in accounting, and has spent most of her career working in the mining and oil/gas industries.

-Working at City West Lotteries Hose has been her first experience of the not-for-profit sector, but Fiona says she has been truly inspired by the efforts of each of our tenant organisations, particularly those in the disability space, to support and advocate for their clients and families.
+Working at City West Lotteries House has been her first experience of the not-for-profit sector, but Fiona says she has been truly inspired by the efforts of each of our tenant organisations, particularly those in the disability space, to support and advocate for their clients and families.

 City West Lotteries House is extremely grateful to volunteers for their ongoing support and commitment in building a better future for Western Australia.